julianlk522/julianlk.com/content/tech.md

 -   actually amazing.
 I would love to use this more for real network engineering.
 -   intimidating UI at first glance
--   download page is somewhat hidden
+-   download page is somewhat hidden away